allpix-squared/allpix-squared/src/modules/DopingProfileReader/README.md

 ### Description
 Adds a doping profile to the detector from one of the supported sources.
 By default, detectors do not have a doping profile applied.
 A doping profile is required for simulating the lifetime of charge carriers.
+It is not used for the calculation of the electric field inside the sensor.

 The following models for the doping profile can be used: